maxfilov/jmrg/README.md

 # jmrg

-`jmrg` is a command line utility that allows you to merge multiple sorted [NDJSON](http://ndjson.org/) (Newline delimited JSON) files into a single stream.
+`jmrg` is a command line utility that allows you to merge multiple sorted [NDJSON](http://ndjson.org/) (Newline delimited JSON) files into a single sorted NDJSON stream.

 This can be useful for combining multiple data sources or processing large datasets that have been split into smaller files.
-The best example of this is merging of multiple log files.
+The initial application for this software was merging of log files.

 It uses [infer](https://docs.rs/infer/latest/infer/) to determine the file extension and can handle plain text, gzip-compressed and bzip2-compressed files.